galaxyproject/video-lectures/src/How-to.md

 :::::{ .spoken  .document}
 In Pandoc, One Basic structure of the document is the header.
-It contains metadata about the document, and generally require a title, date, abd authors.
+It contains metadata about the document, and generally require a title, date, and authors.
 It is used to build a cover slide containing the metadata.
 For the moment, this slide is deactivated because it causes problems with the parsing looking for speech paragraphs.
 The video cannot be built with a discordance between the number of slides and the lines of text.
 As we cannot modify the title slide, we can't  generate enough lines for the voice.
 ::::::::::